-The Human Rights Code provides that the work of the Centre is governed by a Board of Directors appointed by the Government of Ontario.
-The Board is comprised of five members including the Chair.
+The Human Rights Code provides that the work of the HRLSC is governed by a Board of Directors appointed by the Government of Ontario.
+The Board is comprised of seven members, plus the Chair.

-Patrick Nadjiwan is a member of the Chippewas of Nawash First Nation.
-Mr. Nadjiwan has practiced Aboriginal Law for the past fifteen years, providing general legal counsel to clientele of First Nations Governments, Tribal Councils, Aboriginal organizations, and Aboriginal individuals.
+Patrick Nadjiwan was appointed as Interim Chair of the Human Rights Legal Support Centre in July 2017 until February 2018.
+Mr. Nadjiwan is a member of the Chippewas of Nawash First Nation.
+Mr. Nadjiwan has practiced Aboriginal Law for the past twenty-two years, providing general legal counsel to clientele of First Nations Governments, Tribal Councils, Indigenous organizations, and Indigenous individuals.
 Mr. Nadjiwan operates his own legal firm, Nadjiwan Law Office, and has diverse experience in areas such as litigation, First Nation governance, corporate governance, administrative law, employment law, and constitutional law.
-Appointment September 17, 2009 to November 24, 2017.
+Appointment December 10, 2020 to December 10, 2022.

 Tamar Witelson is Legal Director of the Metropolitan Action Committee on Violence Against Women and Children (METRAC) and former staff lawyer at Women's Legal Education and Action Fund (LEAF).
 Her community involvement includes being a member of the Toronto Police Services Sexual Assault Advisory Committee, member of the Criminal Injuries Compensation Board Advisory Committee, and member of the Toronto Region Domestic Violence Court Advisory Committee.
 Ms. Witelson is a member of the Law Society of Upper Canada and she holds a Bachelor of Laws degree from Queen's University and a Master of Arts degree in Journalism from the University of Western Ontario.
 Appointment February 20, 2022 to February 20, 2022.